-Shiva Linga is very ancient, in fact the most ancient.
+Shiva Linga is very ancient, in fact most ancient.
 From the form, you go to the formless, through the Shiva Linga.
 It is a symbol that is the representation of the cosmos and the creator of the cosmos, as one.

 It is the Shiva and the Shakti, the two principles in the creation.
-The silent un-manifest and the dynamic manifestation together are represented as Shiva Linga.
+The silent unmanifest and the dynamic manifestation together are represented as Shiva Linga.
+Shiva Linga is not just Shiva, but the completion of the total Supreme Consciousness.